Paleolithic: Paleogeography and climate

 The Paleolithic overlaps with the Pleistocene epoch of geologic time.
 Both ended 12,000 years ago although the Pleistocene started 2.6 million years ago, 700,000 years after the Paleolithic's start.
 This epoch experienced important geographic and climatic changes that affected human societies.

 During the preceding Pliocene, continents had continued to drift from possibly as far as 250 km from their present locations to positions only 70 km from their current location.
 South America became linked to North America through the Isthmus of Panama, bringing a nearly complete end to South America's distinctive marsupial fauna.
 The formation of the isthmus had major consequences on global temperatures, because warm equatorial ocean currents were cut off, and the cold Arctic and Antarctic waters lowered temperatures in the now-isolated Atlantic Ocean.

 Most of Central America formed during the Pliocene to connect the continents of North and South America, allowing fauna from these continents to leave their native habitats and colonize new areas.
 Africa's collision with Asia created the Mediterranean, cutting off the remnants of the Tethys Ocean.
-During the Pleistocene, the modern continents were essentially at their present positions; the tectonic plates on which they sit have probably moved at most 100 km from each other since the beginning of the period.
+During the Pleistocene, the continents were essentially at their modern positions; the tectonic plates on which they sit have probably moved at most 100 km from each other since the beginning of the period.

 Climates during the Pliocene became cooler and drier, and seasonal, similar to modern climates.
 Ice sheets grew on Antarctica.
 The formation of an Arctic ice cap around 3 million years ago is signaled by an abrupt shift in oxygen isotope ratios and ice-rafted cobbles in the North Atlantic and North Pacific Ocean beds.
 Mid-latitude glaciation probably began before the end of the epoch.
 The global cooling that occurred during the Pliocene may have spurred on the disappearance of forests and the spread of grasslands and savannas.

 The Pleistocene climate was characterized by repeated glacial cycles during which continental glaciers pushed to the 40th parallel in some places.
 Four major glacial events have been identified, as well as many minor intervening events.
 A major event is a general glacial excursion, termed a "glacial".
 Glacials are separated by "interglacials".
 During a glacial, the glacier experiences minor advances and retreats.
 The minor excursion is a "stadial"; times between stadials are "interstadials".
 Each glacial advance tied up huge volumes of water in continental ice sheets 1500–3000 m deep, resulting in temporary sea level drops of 100 m or more over the entire surface of the Earth.
-During interglacial times, such as at present, drowned coastlines were common, mitigated by isostatic or other emergent motion of some regions.
+During interglacial times, drowned coastlines were common, mitigated by isostatic or other emergent motion of some regions.